-- A municipality or camp with the capacity to house 50 or more people; - Construction of a structure across a watercourse five or more metres wide at ordinary high-water mark: - Channel and bank alterations, erosion control, diversion of water, alteration of flow, or storage of water (dam or storage reservoir); - Draining or infilling of a watercourse; and/or - Any direct or indirect deposit of waste (solid waste, sewage, drilling waste, etc.) to water.
+- 100 m or more of direct water use per day; - A municipality or camp with the capacity to house 50 or more people; - Construction of a structure across a watercourse five or more metres wide at ordinary high-water mark; - Channel and bank alterations, erosion control, diversion of water, alteration of flow, or storage of water (dam or storage reservoir); - Draining or infilling of a watercourse; and/or - Any direct or indirect deposit of waste (solid waste, sewage, drilling waste, etc.) to water.